 Carly Moore, Community Manager –

-Bond Collective, New York, USA
+Bond Collective, New York

 For professionals and startups seeking a comfortable, supportive, aesthetically pleasing workspace, Bond Collective provides members with premium accessibility.
 Bond Collective combines beautiful office spaces that are flexible, scalable and affordable, with a supportive, member-centric environment and concierge-level assistance.